drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 *[agonists]: A chemical substance capable of activating a given receptor.
 *[Bioactive Conformation]: The geometry adopted by a ligand when it binds to its biological target.

-It has been suggested that the bioactive conformation of dihydropyridine calcium antagonists corresponds to the molecular geometry with the phenyl substituent in the axial orientation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/bioactive-conformation-nifedipine-like-antagonists-09732c13'><i class='fa fa-play' aria-hidden='true'></i></button>It has been suggested that the bioactive conformation of dihydropyridine calcium antagonists corresponds to the molecular geometry with the phenyl substituent in the axial orientation.
 Further on the basis of detailed X-ray analyses it has been shown that the biological potencies can be correlated with the magnitude of the 1,4-dihydropyridine ring puckering: the more active compounds exhibit the smallest degree of ring distortion from planarity.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[antagonists]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.